LiamJCates/Programming-Notes/C++/STL/Containers/Sequence/list.md

-Sequence Container: list
+list
+A list is a sequence container with fast insert/remove operations everywhere but with no random element access.

 insertion and deletion in the middle of the data structures are very inefficient operations for contiguous data structures.
 And that's where linked-list-like structures come into the picture.

 List containers are implemented as doubly linked lists.
 Thus, every element in a list points to both its immediate predecessor and its immediate successor (except the first and last elements).

+As a result of a lack of random access, you cannot use operator[] or at to access arbitrary elements in a list, because such operations would be very inefficient.

+The trade­off is that inserting and removing elements in a list is much faster.

-The name of the class containing the definition of the class list is list.
-The definition of the class list, and the definitions of the functions to implement the various operations on a list, are contained in the header file list.
-Therefore, to use list in a program, the program must include the following statement:
+The STL implementation std::list is available from the <list> header.
+To use list in a program, the program must include the following statement:
 #include <list>

+The list container supports the same constructor patterns as vector.

 | Constructor | Description |
 |-------------|-------------|